-Theoretical bounds and guarantees of \mbox{S-WSS} have limited practical use due to its data-dependent nature (partially inherited from \mbox{A-ESS}).
-In the best case, the sampled data is sufficient to inform a perfect, globally optimal bounding box (100\% accuracy); in the worst case, the sampled data is insufficient (such as no meaningful data being sampled), resulting in a nonsensical bounding box proposal (0\% accuracy).
-Therefore, no guarantees can be applied without knowledge of the input data.
-In light of this, we provide a spatial coherence score (see Section~\ref{subsec:coherence}) measuring the patterned nature of the input that, in our experiments across many types of data, is a strong predictor of \mbox{S-WSS'} accuracy.
+Theoretical bounds and guarantees of \mbox{SSS} have limited practical use due to its data-dependent nature (partially inherited from \mbox{A-ESS}).
+In the best case, the sampled data is sufficient to inform a perfect, globally optimal bounding box (100\% accuracy).
+In the worst case, the sampled data is insufficient (such as no meaningful data being sampled), resulting in a low-quality bounding box proposal (0\% accuracy).
+Therefore, in general, no guarantees can be supplied, and certainly not without knowledge of the nature of the input data.
+In light of this, we provide a spatial coherence score (see Section~\ref{subsec:coherence}) measuring the patterned nature of the input that, in our experiments across many types of data, is a strong predictor of \mbox{SSS'} accuracy.

-\section{Performance evaluation}
+\section{Performance Evaluation}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-We first compare the runtime and accuracy of \mbox{S-WSS} to that of \mbox{A-ESS} on the localization of 10 object classes in the PASCAL VOC 2006 dataset on a Power 9 CPU, compiling our code with Clang version 8.0.
+We first compare the runtime and accuracy of \mbox{SSS} to that of \mbox{A-ESS} on the localization of 10 object classes in the PASCAL VOC 2006 dataset on a Power 9 CPU, compiling our code with Clang version 8.0.
 The experiments were executed with exclusive access to the compute node.
-To ensure a fair comparison, we employ the same \mbox{A-ESS} implementation as was used in~\cite{an2009efficient}, which we obtained directly from the authors.
-We compare \mbox{S-WSS} to \mbox{A-ESS} on the RGB color channels of digital art and a diverse set of high-res images alongside randomized matrices of corresponding sizes.
+To ensure a fair comparison, we use the exact same \mbox{A-ESS} implementation as was used in its publication~\cite{an2009efficient}, which we obtained directly from the authors.
+We also compare \mbox{SSS} to \mbox{A-ESS} on the RGB color channels of (1) digital art, \mbox{(2) a diverse} set of high-resolution images, and (3) randomized matrices of various sizes.

-\subsection{Input details}
+\subsection{Input Details}